diasurgical/devilutionX/README.md

 <img width="838" src="https://user-images.githubusercontent.com/204594/113578478-26912400-9623-11eb-9ff6-9bd9717462b6.png">
 </p>

-<sub>*(The health-bar and XP-bar are off by default, but can be enabled in the [ini-file](https://github.com/diasurgical/devilutionX/wiki/DevilutionX-diablo.ini-configuration-guide).
-Widescreen and transparency can also be disabled if preferred)*</sub>
+<sub>*(The health-bar and XP-bar are off by default, but can be enabled in the [game settings](https://github.com/diasurgical/devilutionX/wiki/DevilutionX-diablo.ini-configuration-guide).
+Widescreen can also be disabled if preferred)*</sub>

 # What is DevilutionX